lowRISC/lowrisc-site/content/blog/untethered-lowrisc-release.md

 One highlight is support for [RTL simulation using the open-source Verilator tool]({{< ref "docs/untether-v0.2/vsim.md" >}}).

-This development milestone should make it easier for other to contribute.
+This development milestone should make it easier for others to contribute.
 If you're looking to get stuck in, you might want to consider looking at tasks such as: